old-account-392754/StenoLite/README.md

 <a href="https://github.com/boborama/StenoLite/releases/download/v0.9.4-beta/StenoLiteSetup.msi">Latest installer</a><br>
 <a href="https://github.com/boborama/StenoLite/releases/download/v0.9.4-beta/StenoLite094.zip">Mobile version</a><br>
 <br>
-This project is a sister project to <a href="http://github.com/plover/plover">plover</a>
+This project is a sister project to <a href="http://github.com/plover/plover">plover</a>, and you can import/convert your plover dictionary.

 #### It lacks the following capabilities in comparison to plover: